-International students are eligible for the international tuition award of $3200 per year (2013-14 figures), for four years.
+International students are eligible for the international tuition award of $3200 per year for four years.

-The school strives to support doctoral students in applying for external funding opportunities, which helps fund the third and fourth years of study.
+The school strives to support doctoral students in applying for external funding opportunities, which helps fund further years of study.

 Doctoral students can also apply for paid positions as teaching assistants in master’s classes, and/or as paid research assistants for professors who have funded research projects.